United Nations Security Council Resolution 883

 The committee established by the security council in Resolution 748 was instructed to draw up guidelines for the implementation of the above measures and to deal with requests for assistance under Article 50 of the United Nations Charter for countries that suffered indirectly as a result of the sanctions.
-All states and international organisations were urged to co-operate with the provisions of the current resolution and to report to the Secretary-General Boutros Boutros-Ghali on measures they had taken to implement the resolution.
-At the same time, Libya was urged to co-operate, while the council affirmed that the present resolution did not affect its Libya's duty to adhere to all of its obligations concerning servicing and repayment of foreign debt.
-Measures taken by the council would be reviewed after noting co-operation by Libya with regard to the bombing of Pan Am Flight 103 and UTA Flight 772.
+All states and international organisations were urged to co-operate with the provisions of the current resolution and to report to the UN Secretary-General Boutros Boutros-Ghali on measures they had taken to implement the resolution.
+At the same time, Libya was urged to co-operate, while the council affirmed that the present resolution did not affect Libya's duty to adhere to all of its obligations concerning servicing and repayment of foreign debt.
+Measures taken by the council were to be reviewed after noting co-operation by Libya with regard to the bombing of Pan Am Flight 103 and UTA Flight 772.

-Resolution 883 was adopted by 11 votes to none, with four abstentions from China, Djibouti, Morocco and Pakistan.
+Resolution 883 was adopted by 11 votes to none, with four abstentions, from China, Djibouti, Morocco and Pakistan.
 Russia had previously threatened to veto the resolution, but after negotiations supported the provisions after stating its intention to recover the debt owed to it by Libya over purchases of weapons.

 Libya responded by closing its borders with Tunisia and Egypt for three days, denouncing the resolution as a product of hostile policy from the United Nations and affirming the need to seek a resolution to the crisis as soon as possible.